ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/strings.md

 ## Common String Functions

 You can find all the available string functions here: https://cfdocs.org/string-functions.
-Below are some of the most common ones.

 ### Len
 * Call `Len` on a string to get back the number of characters in the string.
 For instance `Len("Hello ")` would give you back **6** (notice the trailing space is counted).